welander071290/leo-portfolio2/README.md

 lxc.network.link = lxcbr0
 ```

-Note, the values 100000 and 65536 should match to your user's uid and gid ranges specified in /etc/subuid and /etc/subgid.
+Note, the values 100000 and 65536 should match your user's uid and gid ranges specified in /etc/subuid and /etc/subgid.

 Then create the file /etc/lxc/lxc-usernet with the following line: